-Que estions - · All mi • k veterinarians d sterilisation de - and input dog's

-This could reduce the costs and administrative burdens of the new system by allowing vets to update information while performing relevant procedures.
-16. Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information? ☑ Mandatory ☐ Optional ☐ Not applicable Please provide reasons for your preference: This would help to ensure compliance with requirements.
+Questions - All 15.Do you think veterinarians should be able to update and input dog's microchip and sterilisation details into the system? ☑ Yes ☐ No ☐ Unsure Please indicate why it would be useful: One stop shop.
+Prevent issues with paperwork being lost and issues when tattoos fade for female dogs.
+16. Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information? ☑ Mandatory ☐ Optional ☐ Not applicable Please provide reasons for your preference: Compliance and accountability.
 Questions - Veterinarians 17.
 Would you or your practice be willing to undertake this function to ensure the accurate recording of dog microchip and de-sexing details? ☐ Yes ☐ No ☐ Unsure 18.
 What costs would you or your practice incur by undertaking this role?
 Please quantify where possible.
 Administrative costs involved with inputting information Other: Other: Please identify and quantify costs where possible: 19.
 Do you perceive any benefits in undertaking this role?

-Other - please specify:
+20 Please indicate what other information you think veterinarians should be able to update or access on the system?
+Enter a dog registration on an owner's behalf Search for the identity of a dog and its owner ☐ Enter vet specific information on any registered animal ☐ Report and enter details of animal incidents such as dog attacks ☐ Report dog deaths ☐ Other - please specify: